 most famous golf course architects have made their mark here.

-six courses designed by Donald Ross, three Robert Trent Jones
+Rochester is the home of six courses designed by Donald Ross, three Robert Trent Jones

 courses and one designed by A.W.
 Tillinghast.

 Donald Ross of Scotland, perhaps one of the most famed architects of

 all time, designed Monroe Golf Club in Pittsford, Brook-Lea Country

 Club in Gates, as well as both courses at Oak Hill.
 Portions of Oak

 Hill's famed East Course, in fact, were later redesigned by other

 noted architects as Robert Trent Jones and Pete Dye.